 Alternatively referred to as sleep mode, Standby is where a computer, monitor, or other hardware devices enters when idle for too long.
 This mode helps conserve power when a computer or computing device is not in use without having to sacrifice the time it would take to turn off and on the computer.
-When in Standby, the computer or monitor has a solid or flashing amber (or another color) light, indicating that there is still power, but the computer is in Standby mode.
+When in Standby, the computer or monitor has a solid or flashing amber (or another color) light.

 What is the crescent moon symbol?